-You spent your 2019 eating your way through L.A.’s best restaurants and keeping your eye on the best bars around town.
-In 2020, get a jump on the scene with the a pair of pizza spots, a hot chicken newcomer and a modern diner.
-You’re your friend group’s go-to when it comes to dining advice, and while you can appreciate the oldies-but-goodies, you’re constantly on the hunt for whatever’s next—a huge feat, considering a restaurant, coffee shop or bar seems to open every day here in Los Angeles, and this year, there’s no sign of slowing down.
+If you’re the type who’s already eaten through L.A.’s best restaurants and keeps an eye on the top bars around town, you’re probably the kind of Angeleno who’s always looking for what’s next.
+You’re your friend group’s go-to when it comes to dining advice, and while you can appreciate the oldies-but-goodies, you’re constantly on the hunt for the newest must-try—a huge feat, considering a restaurant, coffee shop or bar seems to open every day.
 Fortunately, we’re here to help with the top of the latest and greatest spots that’ve opened within the last month or two.
-Here’s our guide to the restaurants you need to try in January, so you can always stay ahead of the curve.
+Here’s our guide to the restaurants you need to try in March, so you can always stay ahead of the curve.

 Gotta try them all: The best new restaurants in L.A.